wp-plugins/entries-by-terms-count/readme.txt

 But how are you sure of the quality of assignments?
 Too many categories?
 Missing tags in some posts?

-This plugin allows you to detect this entries defining operations related to the number of terms.
+This plugin allows you to detect these entries defining operations related to the number of terms.

 Also have full support to custom post types and custom taxonomies.